Make Your Portraits Soar with Butterfly Lighting!

 1 light plus a reflector

 Now if you like how the portrait looks, there’s no need to get complicated.
-Butterfly-lighting can be as simple as 1 light!
+When it comes to portrait lighting, Butterfly-lighting can be as simple as 1 light!
 But if you’d like to soften the shadows under the chin, try using a reflector.

-Remember that the reflector is adding light back into the scene, so you may need to adjust your flash power down from your settings above.
+Remember that the reflector is adding light back into the scene, so you may need to adjust your flash power down from your camera settings above.

-This changes the whole mood of the scene and adds a lot more light under the chin and into the eyes.
-If your subject has deepset eyes, this can be particularly helpful!
+This changes the whole mood of the scene and adds a lot more light under the subject’s chin and into the eyes.
+If your model has deepset eyes, this can be particularly helpful!

-2 lights (AKA Clamshell lighting)
+2 lights (AKA Clamshell lights)

 Some photographers prefer to use two lights instead of 1 light and a reflector.
-In place of the reflector, add a second light UNDER the main light, pointed up toward your subject.
+In place of the reflector, add a second light UNDER the main light, pointed up toward your model.
 This lower light is acting as a fill light, filling in shadows.
-Be sure to set it at a lower power than the upper light, usually 2 or more stops less in power.
+Be sure to set it at lower power than the upper light, usually 2 or more stops less in power.

 Watch your catchlights